pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - Rose period
 	- uses colors in a rose
 	- Emotionally ambiguous paintings
+#### Picasso, Les Demoisselles D'Avignon, 1907
+- not a truly cubist work
+- transitional piece
+- adaptation of the rose period
+- Still in an expressionist mode
 -
+# Cubism

 # Ashcan
 # Stieglitz
 # The Armory Show